dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 manual review and hand-digitization of physical maps.
 This ensures the highest level of spatial accuracy for scientific and academic research.

-This precision comes at a cost—some files can be large and take longer to download.
+This precision comes at a cost: some files can be large and take longer to download.
 For visualization and general mapping, we recommend using simplified datasets by setting `simplified = TRUE`.